kubernetes/enhancements/keps/sig-node/5532-restart-pod-on-container-exits/README.md

 ##### e2e tests

 -   Create a pod with a container that has a `restartPolicyRule` with the `RestartPod` action.
-Verify that when the container exits with the specified code, the entire pod is restarted in-place (same UID, IP).
+Verify that when the container (init, regular, or sidecar) exits with the specified code, the entire pod is restarted in-place (same UID, IP).
 -   Verify that init containers are re-executed after a pod restart is triggered.
 -   Verify that all regular and sidecar containers are restarted.
 -   Verify that the `PodRestarting` condition is added to the pod status during the restart and removed after it completes.

+List of other restart sequences that need to be tested:

+-   1st or 2nd init container fails and trigger RestartPod, all containers should be restarted.
+-   Init container failing after RestartPod, restartPolicy=Never, the pod should be failed.
+-   Init container failing after RestartPod, restartPolicy=Always, then init container eventually succeeds, the pod should be started.
+-   Sidecar failing before the regular container started and triggers RestartPod, all containers should be restarted.

 ### Graduation Criteria